ix-silverstripe-modules/listingsummary/README.md

 ## Configuration

 You can add the following to your mysite/config.yml.
-List which page classes you wish to enable the options on.
-By default, it is applied on News and CalendarEvent.
+List which page classes you wish to disable the options on.
+By default, it is disabled on VirtualPage and RedirectorPage.

 	ListingSummary:
 	  targetclasses:
-	    - Page
+	    - VirtualPage
-	    - News
+	    - RedirectorPage

 ## Templating